-Still holding me, watching me like a snake-charmer, he reminded me of Antonio Banderas in Assassins.
+Still holding me, watching me like a snake charmer, he reminded me of Antonio Banderas in Assassins.
 Continuing as if nothing happened, my unwanted guest held me and smiled.
 “Just think of it this way, Elaina, it’ll be good for your image.
 These people are your fans!
 Mingle with them, make friends with them, and tell them what will be next on the agenda for the beautiful Elaina Woods.
 These parties will help, not hinder you.”

-His words caressed me, and my animosity towards him melted.
+His words caressed me, and my animosity toward him melted.
 Whoever was throwing the first two parties had to be in the dark about all this, too, but the last three made me wonder.
 I took the paper bag away and said, “Okay, you win, I’ll do it.”

 “Good!”
 He set me down on my two feet again and escorted me out the door, locking the door behind us.
 The lights turned off as if by magic.
-Shaking my head, I wondered who Damien Rhodes really was?
+Shaking my head, I wondered who Damien Rhodes really was.

 We walked over to where a cab was waiting, and he handed me a contract to sign.
 I did.
-He took the contract, folded it, putting it in his breast pocket of his suit coat, and opened the cab door, helping me get settled in the back seat.
+He took the contract, folded it, put it in the breast pocket of his suit coat, and opened the cab door, helping me get settled in the back seat.
 He gave the cabbie the address and turned towards me, his smile broadened, “We’ll meet after all the parties are over, and I’ll hand over the check.”
 He closed the door, motioning for the cab driver to go.

 As we took off, I looked back.
 His piercing gaze followed the progress of the cab, and I knew I was in trouble.
 I sat back, trying to calm myself.
 What would happen to me if I chicken out and don’t attend those last three parties?
 Feeling like a spider’s prey caught in his web, I didn’t want to know the answer.

-The cab pulled up before a cute bungalow where around fifty guest spilled out onto the sidewalk.
+The cab pulled up before a cute bungalow where around fifty guests spilled out onto the sidewalk.
 I paid the driver and got out.
 Taking a deep breath, I walked towards the crowd, not knowing what to expect.
-People recognized me and began to surrounding me, asking too questions at once that I grew a little anxious.
+People recognized me and began to surround me, asking too many questions at once that I grew a little anxious.
 A tall, stately woman walked towards me, and the crowd backed off, giving me room to breathe.
 “Hello, Elaina, it’s so good to meet you, I’m Margaret Sterns, your host.
 Thank you so much for coming.”

 I turned towards her and smiled.
 “Thank you for inviting me.”

 Margaret took my arm and introduced me to everyone there.
-Soon my anxiety gave way to pleasure, and I answered everyone questions with ease, laughing when they called me a big movie star.
+Soon my anxiety gave way to pleasure, and I answered everyone's questions with ease, laughing when they called me a big movie star.
 Mingling with everyone, it made me forget my troubles for a little while.

 My second party was given by a 4H group, which surprised me.
 Being a city girl all my life, I wondered why they wanted to see me.
 Arriving at a well-kept-up farm place, I noticed that there were three rings assembled in a large field nearby.
 Two girls came over to introduce themselves and told me what they wanted me to do.
 “We want you to be our fourth judge, this show is all in fun, checking out which of us trained our animals to follow our commands the best.”

 They introduced me to the other three judges and I sat down to watch.
 Intrigued and impressed with the care, patience, and skill these owners showed their animals.
-I also became completely blown away with how well these animals behaved.
+I also became completely blown away by how well these animals behaved.
 The judges and I thought this one white goat named Annie followed all her owner’s commands on time.